keymapperorg/KeyMapper/docs/user-guide/keymaps.md

 **Voice assistant button on keyboards and Bluetooth headphones**

-Many external devices such as headsets, keyboards have a button for launching the voice assistant so you can control your phone hands-free.
+Many external devices such as headsets and keyboards have a button for launching the voice assistant so you can control your phone hands-free.
 This also works with Key Mapper.
-If you

 !!! warning
-    Some headphones have hardcoded the assistant apps that they will launch and will not work with Key Mapper.
-The developer has Sony WH1000XM3 headphones that support either Alexa or Google Assistant and refuse to launch Key Mapper when it is selected as the default assistant app.
+    Some headphones have hardcoded the assistant apps that they support and will not work with Key Mapper.
+The developer has Sony WH1000XM3 headphones that only support Alexa and Google Assistant and refuse to launch Key Mapper when it is selected as the default assistant app.

 ## Customising actions